zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/snowflake/snowflake-rest-sql.md

 ## Configuring Snowflake Cortex Analyst {#cortex-analyst}

-Cortex Analyst is a fully-managed, LLM-powered Snowflake Cortex feature that helps you create applications capable of reliably answering business questions based on your structured data in Snowflake.
+[Snowflake Cortex Analyst](/appstore/modules/genai/snowflake-cortex/) is a fully-managed, LLM-powered Snowflake Cortex feature that helps you create applications capable of reliably answering business questions based on your structured data in Snowflake.

 {{% alert color="info" %}}
 Snowflake Cortex Analyst is currently in open preview.
 For more information, refer to the [Snowflake Cortex Analyst documentation](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-analyst).